 Loss of packet synchronization will be detected when an invalid or missing header value is detected.
-If an invalid header is found then an error flag should be set or a counter incremented to identify a synchronization error and the data should be ignored until a valid header is identified.
-If corruption of data within the packet does not lead to loss of packet synchronization, it will not be detected and should only produce a minor momentary glitch in the tip/tilt servo loop..
+If an invalid header is found then a counter should be incremented to identify a synchronization error and the data should be ignored until a valid header is identified.
+If corruption of data within the packet does not lead to loss of packet synchronization, it will not be detected and should only produce a minor momentary glitch in the tip/tilt servo loop.